Jernish-FDO/Arch-Linux/Flutter/README.md

 yay -S android-studio
 ```

-Once installed, launch Android Studio and go through the setup wizard to install the latest Android SDK.
+Once installed, launch Android Studio.
+You will be greeted with a setup wizard.
+Follow the on-screen instructions, and make sure to install the following components:

+*   Android SDK
+*   Android SDK Platform
+*   Android Virtual Device

 ### Step 4: Set up the Android Emulator

 1.  **Open Android Studio.**
-2. Go to **Tools > AVD Manager**.
+2. In the welcome screen, click on **More Actions > AVD Manager**.
 3. Click on **Create Virtual Device**.
 4. Choose a device definition (e.g., Pixel 4) and click **Next**.
-5. Select a system image (e.g., Android 12.0) and click **Next**.
+5. Select a system image.
+It is recommended to use the latest stable version of Android.
 6. Click **Finish**.

-Now you can launch the emulator from the AVD Manager.
+Now you can launch the emulator by clicking the green play button in the AVD Manager.

 ### Step 5: Configure Your Editor